openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/rhsm.rst

 .. _role: https://github.com/openstack/ansible-role-redhat-subscription

-You can find all available parameters in this repository.
+The role parameters aren't documented here to avoid duplication but it is recommended to take a look at them in the repository when using this feature in TripleO.